-Keep Your Credit Score High While Shopping For A Mortgage
+How To Protect Your High Credit Score While You’re Shopping For A Mortgage

 So, you're shopping for a mortgage.
 Your lender wants to "pull your credit".
 You're worried it will harm your FICO.

-The credit bureaus say it plainly -- your credit scores won't drop when a lender pulls your credit.
+The credit bureaus say it plainly -- your credit scores will not drop when a mortgage lender pulls your credit.

 A "credit inquiry" is a formal request to review a person's credit report.

-Credit inquires are just one element of a credit-scoring category known as "New Credit".
-New Credit represents 10 percent a person's overall credit score.
+They are just one small element within a larger credit-scoring category known as "New Credit".
+New Credit accounts for 10% a person's overall credit score.

 - A credit check for a mortgage loan